 Conditional promises to give are not recognized until they become unconditional, that is, when the conditions on which they depend are substantially met.
 Contributions of assets other than cash are recorded at their estimated fair value.
 Contributions to be received after one year are discounted at an appropriate discount rate.
+The discount rate was 5% for the years ended December 31, 2017 and 2016.
 Amortization of the discount is recorded as additional contribution revenue in accordance with donor-imposed restrictions, if any, on the contributions.